ga4gh-discovery/data-connect/README.md

 - Application development.
 GA4GH Search **does not** prescribe a specific application.
 It is intentionally general-purpose.
 It defers to other efforts in the Discovery Work Stream, GA4GH, and beyond to build domain-specific applications.
 - Search does not pre-suppose or require that the sources made available through it are harmonized to a given standard.
 The specification recognizes that aggregating data from non-harmonized sources will:
   - Remain a challenge for data consumers
-  - Need to be specfic to purpose
+  - Need to be specific to the purpose of the user
-  - Be subject to different and evolving computational approaches.
+  - Be subject to different and evolving semantic computational approaches.
 These are best conducted as part of post-Search analysis.
   - Require Search to provide the semantic metadata that enables mapping.
 Illustrative examples will be provided.